Head downtown for big-city sports, concerts, arts and experiences you can find only in Toronto.

 Head to Harbourfront Centre and Power Plant for culture and fun

 From outdoor skating and hot chocolate to indoor art exhibits and workshops, there’s always something for everyone at Harbourfront Centre.
 This cultural hub found at the west end of the South Core is especially perfect for family outings.
 The activities and shows are often local, not to mention seasonal, bringing together fun and education in equal measures.

 You could spend a few hours here without even realizing it since there are distractions to be found around every corner.
-Try dropping into Boxcar Social for a third wave coffee or a sweet treat to keep up your energy.
-And don’t miss a visit to the The Power Plant, Canada’s leading public gallery devoted exclusively to contemporary visual art.
+Try dropping into Boxcar Social for a third-wave coffee or a sweet treat to keep up your energy.
+And don’t miss a visit to The Power Plant, Canada’s leading public gallery devoted exclusively to contemporary visual art.

 Nosh on a Canuck classic: BeaverTails!